Vesal-J/cookie-manager/readme.md

 createMultipleCookies(cookies)
 ```
-<font size=4>this function gives an object of cookies, the key will be the cookie key and value will be value of cookie.
+<font size=4>this function takes an object of cookies, the key will be the cookie key and value will be value of cookie.
 you can use this method when you don't want to use expire time, if you need it, instead of using this, use next method
 </font>
 =